OpenPrograms/Fingercomp-Programs/libhttp/README.md

 This is a library (obviously) that returns a HTTP request function.
 It tries to mimic behaviour of `component.internet.request`, at the same time enabling to choose a request method to use (`GET`, `POST`, `PATCH`, etc.).

+It's much slower than the default-provided request function.
+Use **only** if you really need to use a request method different from `GET` and `POST`.

 ## Usage

 * `http(url: string[, body: string[, headers: table[, method: string]]])` — starts a new request.